ICantMakeThings/Nicenano-NRF52-Supermini-PlatformIO-Support/README.md

 I think thats easy enough...
 Works with bluefruit and and all the fun lib's!

+**It seems like you need to press upload twice for it to upload. just a note,**

 #### Make sure to add this library in platformio.ini:

 `lib_deps =